Where to Store Your Data on Spartan

 $ rsync local.dat email@example.com:/data/gpfs/projects/$myproject/remote.dat

 Note that the first argument is the source, and the second is the destination which will be modified to match the source.

 The rsync application can copy directories (as above) and also protect destination directories, ensuring that files that have been modified at the destination are not over-written:

 To force a destination to synchronise absolutely with the source, use the

 $ rsync -avz --delete source/ username@remotemachine:/path/to/destination

 Research Computing Services provides a data management service utilising the Mediaflux platform.
 This platform provides a persistent location for research data and meta-data.
 To aid integration between Mediaflux and Spartan, Java clients are available on Spartan, allowing data to be downloaded from and uploaded to Mediaflux.
-Details on Mediaflux integration with Spartan can be found in Section 4 of the Mediaflux support wiki
+Details on Mediaflux integration with Spartan can be found in the Mediaflux support wiki

 Research Computing Services provides an object storage service with an S3-compatible layer.
 Data can be archived from Spartan to this service, and retrieved to be analysed later.
 For more information, please see our wiki